 Plus, with the items they have sold they can use that money to continue on their season of life of traveling and crossing things off their bucket list.

-So Moms and Dads and Grandparents and Great Grandparents, now is the time to start unpacking those boxes of “stuff” and tell your kids about them, tell them your memories.
+So Moms and Dads and Grandparents and Great Grandparents, now is the time to start unpacking those boxes of “stuff” you have stacked in your closet thinking “well my kids can deal with it when I am gone” and tell your kids about the items.
+Tell them your memories.
 If you’d like to pass it on ASK them if they want it.
 If they don’t want it, it’s okay.
 It’s just stuff.
-The emotional connection is not in the stuff, it’s in the memory.
+The emotional connection is not in the things, it’s in the memory.
 And that is something that won’t be forgotten.